ConnectBhawna/ArtVerse/README.md

 <a id="imp-points"> </a>
-## Points to remember while testing the app
+## Points to remember while downloading the Dapp